loxal/rest-client/README.md

 `./run.sh`

-* As Oracle extended the JavaFX API in JDK v1.8.0_40, at least this version is required to build this app.
+* As Oracle extended the JavaFX API in JDK v1.8.0_40, at least `JDK v1.8.0_40` is required to build this app.

 # This is How it Looks Like